SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 You divert your chakra to surge across your skin, building up something akin to a strong static charge.
 Unlike actual static electricity, this is incredibly dangerous.

-Chakra: 24
+Chakra: 18
+Upkeep: 4
 Damage: 4d6*4d4
 Speed: 8
-Seal Speed: 11
+Seal Speed: 12
-Special: This technique receives only half your damage bonus.
+Special: Paralysis X for 15 IC, This technique receives only half your damage bonus

 Tags: Interrupt, Energy

 Effects:

-You can use this technique as an Interrupt against any attacks made at NDB range, this extends to both Ninjutsu and Taijutsu.
+You can use this technique as an Interrupt against any attacks made at NDB range increasings its chakra cost by 6.
 If you do, your opponent can immediately abort their attack, in which they still pay its cost and it's considered half its actual speed for determining when their next action comes.
 If they do not abort the attack, then you are hit automatically by their attack (taking its normal damage) and your attacker is also automatically hit by this technique (taking its normal damage).

-If the attacker received any damage from this technique, they suffer a Paralysis of 1 per severity of any wounds their attack inflicts, that lasts for 20 IC (i.e., if their attack inflicted a Minor and a Major wound, they would suffer Paralysis 3).
+While maintaining this upkeep you may reactivate the above effect as a Speed 0 Chakra 18 interrupt in response to any attack or damaging jutsu.

+X in this technique is the severity of wounds inflicted from both sides of this technique (if they dealt a major and you dealt a minor X would be 3).

 ## **Raiton B-rank**